-The Actuarial function is led by the Company's Chief Risk Actuary (CRA), who reports to the CRO
+The Actuarial function is led by the Company's Chief Risk Actuary (CRA), who reports to the CRO.

-The Actuarial function is accountable for actuarial methodology.
-The Actuarial function therefore considers actuarial methodologies and calibrations.
+The Actuarial function is accountable for actuarial methodologies and calibrations.
 It also considers the appropriateness of the internal model, supports the internal model validation exercises and maintains the internal model change log.
-The Actuarial function produces an annual report to the Board providing all of the information necessary for the Company's Board to form their own opinion on the adequacy of technical provisions and on underwriting and reinsurance arrangements.
+The Actuarial function produces an annual report to the Board providing information necessary for the Board to form their own opinion on the adequacy of technical provisions and capital requirements, and on underwriting and reinsurance arrangements.

-In addition to the above, the Actuarial function has the authority to review all areas of the Company and has full, free and unrestricted access to all activities, records, property and personnel necessary to complete its work.
+The Actuarial function has the authority to review all areas of the Company and has full, free and unrestricted access to all activities, records, property and personnel necessary to complete its work.
 The independence of the Actuarial function is derived through its membership of the wider Risk function.
 The CRA ensures that those persons employed by the Actuarial function in a defined actuarial role are subject to the Fit and Proper policy requirements to ensure they have the requisite skills and knowledge to complete their responsibilities.